glowieframework/glowie-website/documentation/v1.x/extra/internationalization.md

 ]);
 ```

-**Note:** when using `Babel::set()` function, you replace the entire language configuration by the new array you've just set.
+**Note:** when using `Babel::set()` method, you replace the entire language configuration by the new array you've just set.
 If you want to add or change a single string dynamically without modifying the whole language setting, use `Babel::setString()` with the language identifier, string key and string value.

 _Example_
 ```php